Squibs/freeCodeCamp/Relational Database/Kitty Ipsun Translator/README.md

 ---

-## sed comand
+## sed command

 `sed` is a command for replacing text that might work.

 `sed 's/<pattern_to_replace>/<text_to_replace_it_with>/' <filename>`

-by default `sed ` does not replace the text in the file, but will output it to `stdout`.
+by default `sed` does not replace the text in the file, but will output it to `stdout`.
+Stands for stream editor.

 ```console
 codeally@6c5520c5b625:~/project$ sed 's/r/2/' name.txt